mareimorsy/DB/README.md

 ```php
 echo $db->table("users")->get()->item(0);
 ```
+print the first row at users table as JSON

 If you want to get a specific column of `MareiCollection`, like if you want firebase users' token as an array, use `list()` method and pass the column name like this :
 ```php